frankstepanski/fullstack-coding-bootcamp/frontend/5-DOM/2-ajax/readme.md

 This was the earliest code to perform AJAX requests.
 It was deprecated many, many years ago but the XMLHttpRequest API has been supported in the earliest of browsers and is still today.

-<strong>Note:</strong>:  <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest">Synchronous XHR</a> is in deprecation state.
-The recommendation is that developers move away from the synchronous API and instead

 ### Using fetch

 The ```fetch()``` function is the standard API for fetching resources.
 It's a global function, which means no creating new XHR objects or using outdated libraries like jQuery, and it vastly streamlines simple resource requests.